Monte Towe: Pro basketball career

-Towe was drafted by the Denver Nuggets in the third round of the 1975 ABA Draft and by the Atlanta Hawks in the fourth round (3rd pick, 57th overall) of the 1975 NBA Draft.
+Towe was drafted by the Denver Nuggets in the third round of the 1975 ABA Draft and by the Atlanta Hawks in the fourth round (3rd pick, 57th overall) of the 1975 NBA draft.
 Towe joined NC State teammate David Thompson in signing with Denver under coach Larry Brown on June 17, 1975.
 He played for the Nuggets 1976, the final year of the American Basketball Association, and in the 1976–1977 season when Denver joined the National Basketball Association.

 He played in the 1976 ABA All-Star Game when the game format was Denver vs. All-Stars.
-The Denver Nuggets waived Towe in September 29,1977.
+The Denver Nuggets waived Towe on September 29, 1977.

 Coaching career

 After his retirement as a player, Towe returned to NC State and became an assistant under his former college coach, Norm Sloan, from 1978 to 1980.
 He then followed Sloan to the University of Florida from 1980 to 1989.
 In 1990, Towe did television analyst work for the Charlotte Hornets.

 He coached professional teams associated with the Global Basketball Association in the 1990s, including being the head coach of the Raleigh Bullfrogs from 1991 to 1992 and head coach of the Fayetteville Flyers from 1992 to 1993.
 In 1993, he was coach of the Marinos B.B.C. in Venezuela, leading them to the Venezuelan Professional League Championship.
 He returned to the United States and was an assistant for the Sioux Falls Skyforce of the Continental Basketball Association under head coach Flip Saunders from 1994 to 1995.

 From 1995 to 1996, he was the head coach and athletic director at Chipola College, a junior college in Florida.
 Next, he was an assistant coach at the University of North Carolina at Asheville from 1996 to 1999 under former NC State assistant coach Eddie Biedenbach.
 He was also head coach of the Santa Fe Community College for two years, from 1999 through 2001.

 In 2001, Towe became the head basketball coach at the University of New Orleans.
 He compiled a 70–78 record over five seasons.
 In May 2006, he left the University of New Orleans to become associate head coach at North Carolina State under head coach and fellow NC State alumnus Sidney Lowe.
 Although NC State went to two National Invitation Tournaments under Lowe and Towe, the team did not go to the NCAA tournament in five seasons.
 Lowe, Towe and the other coaching staff were let go in 2011.

 On April 14, 2011, he was named an assistant coach at Middle Tennessee State University under Kermit Davis, staying there through 2014.
 In 2017, Towe became the head coach at Oak Hall School.